wagtail/bakerydemo/readme.md

     heroku run aws s3 sync bakerydemo/media/original_images/ s3://<bucket-name>/original_images/

+### CloudFront Support

+To enable CloudFront support, simply set the `CLOUDFRONT_DISTRIBUTION_ID` environment variable with the Distribution ID of your CloudFront distribution.
+For example, on Heroku:

+    heroku config:set CLOUDFRONT_DISTRIBUTION_ID=changeme

+This has the side effect of disabling the Wagtail User Bar, as this effectively breaks caching when it checks to see whether or not the current user is logged in.

 # Next steps

 Hopefully after you've experimented with the demo you'll want to create your own site.
 To do that you'll want to run the `wagtail start` command in your environment of choice.
 You can find more information in the [getting started Wagtail CMS docs](http://wagtail.readthedocs.io/en/latest/getting_started/index.html).